JGrubb/Sass-Base-Lib/README.md

 Super Basic Sass Library
 ========================

-Inspired by a plane ride to Oregon and the 960.gs.
+Starter kit for building fluid grids with Sass.
+Inspired by 960.gs and a plane ride to Oregon.

 Basic usage
 -----------

+This library can be used to build fixed grids like the 960.gs with no problem.
+Set the $width variable at the top of the lib.sass sheet to whatever, say 960px, and you're good to go.
+About a month after starting this and discovering fluid grids, it turns out that it's even better for those.
+Set width to 100%, set your gutters to a percentage as well, and you're off to the races.

 At the top of your style sheet: